webexpress-framework/WebExpress/docs/view-state-service.md

 The naming and module conventions below fix the vocabulary and shapes, because a uniform terminology is what makes the architecture extensible and approachable.
 The conventions extend the patterns that already exist rather than inventing new ones.

-A component module stays cohesive, and the three internal roles of state, view and service are explicit objects inside that module rather than three separate files, while genuinely shared services and shared stores live in their own modules.
+A component module stays cohesive, and the three internal roles of state, view and service are explicit objects inside that module rather than three separate files, while genuinely shared services and scope state live in their own modules.
 Class names that end in Ctrl remain for compatibility, and a new component uses the Data base internally while it registers the same selector, so the markup is unchanged.
-Stores are named by the control id, services are named by their role such as data, orm or 	ab, and intents use a domain and verb name such as list search or 	ab add.
-The island element names keep the wx prefix, so the structured surface is the wx-state and wx-service elements, and the attribute surface is data-wx-template, data-wx-model, data-wx-bind and the existing action attributes.
+Scopes are named by their scope id, services are named by their role such as data, form or tab, and intents use a domain and verb name such as list search or tab add.
+The island element names keep the wx prefix, so the structured surface is the wx-state, wx-service and wx-resource elements, and the attribute surface is data-wx-template, data-wx-model, data-wx-bind and the existing action attributes.

-The registries for stores, services, intents, templates, actions and binds all follow the same egister, get and unregister shape that the Actions and Binds registries already expose, so a plugin author learns one pattern and applies it everywhere.
-Reuse is encouraged through shared services for endpoints that several components consume, through shared stores for state that several components observe, and through registered templates for views that repeat across controls.
+The registries for scopes, services, intents, templates, actions and binds all follow the same register, get and unregister shape that the Actions and Binds registries already expose, so a plugin author learns one pattern and applies it everywhere.
+Reuse is encouraged through shared services for endpoints that several components consume, through scope ViewStates for state that several controls observe, and through registered templates for views that repeat across controls.
 The naming table in the appendix records the full vocabulary so that reviews can check a change against a single reference.

 ## 12. Build Pipeline

 The build pipeline described here explains how the modules reach the page, because the load order is significant in a world without a mandatory bundler.
 The pipeline reuses the embedded resource and Asset attribute mechanism that the framework already relies on.

 The JavaScript modules are embedded resources, and they are registered through Asset attributes on the include classes, with a strict order.
-The core engine, which is the store, the service, the renderer, the intents registry and the Data base, is included immediately after webexpress.webapp.js.
-The default registries follow, which are the existing action, bind and template defaults together with the new intent and service defaults.
-The controls follow last, so that every control can rely on the engine and the registries being present.
-The WebApp include mirrors this order for the application-specific modules.
+The core engine, which is the service, the renderer, the template registry, the intents registry, the Data base and the ViewState, is included immediately after webexpress.webapp.js.
+The service, intent and bind defaults follow, because controls consume them at construction time.
+The controls follow, and the action defaults, the internationalization dictionaries, the panels and the template defaults come after the controls, which is safe because they are consumed at event or render time rather than at class definition time.

 The architecture does not require a bundler.
 Each module may stay a separate include.
 Where deployment scenarios benefit from concatenation or minification, that optimization can be added without changing the architectural contract, because the source of truth for ordering remains the Asset declarations.
 A formatting and linting gate for the JavaScript core and a small unit harness are recommended so that the engine is protected by automated checks.